allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/image/hyperparameter_search.md

 ---

 [hyperparameter_search.ipynb](https://github.com/allegroai/clearml/blob/master/examples/frameworks/pytorch/notebooks/image/hyperparameter_search.ipynb)
-demonstrates integrating ClearM into a Jupyter Notebook which performs automated hyperparameter optimization.
-This is an example of ClearM automation.
-It creates a ClearM [HyperParameterOptimizer](../../../../../references/sdk/hpo_optimization_hyperparameteroptimizer.md) object, which is a search controller.
+demonstrates integrating ClearML into a Jupyter Notebook which performs automated hyperparameter optimization.
+This is an example of ClearML automation.
+It creates a ClearML [HyperParameterOptimizer](../../../../../references/sdk/hpo_optimization_hyperparameteroptimizer.md) object, which is a search controller.
 The search controller's search strategy optimizer is [OptimizerBOHB](../../../../../references/sdk/hpo_hpbandster_bandster_optimizerbohb.md)
 The example maximizes total accuracy by finding an optimal batch size, base learning rate, and dropout.
-ClearM automatically logs the optimization's top performing experiments.
+ClearML automatically logs the optimization's top performing experiments.

 The experiment whose hyperparameters are optimized is named `image_classification_CIFAR10`.
-It is created by running another ClearM example, [image_classification_CIFAR10.ipynb](https://github.com/allegroai/clearml/blob/master/examples/frameworks/pytorch/notebooks/image/image_classification_CIFAR10.ipynb), which must run before `hyperparameter_search.ipynb`.
+It is created by running another ClearML example, [image_classification_CIFAR10.ipynb](https://github.com/allegroai/clearml/blob/master/examples/frameworks/pytorch/notebooks/image/image_classification_CIFAR10.ipynb), which must run before `hyperparameter_search.ipynb`.

 When `hyperparameter_search.py` runs, it creates an experiment named `Hyper-Parameter Optimization` which is associated with the `Hyper-Parameter Search` project.